Fall Marlborough • All Around the Show

 This November’s excellent lineup of music in the Sculpture Café: Listen to original music, ballads from the Great American Songbook, upbeat Motown, and swing in three-part harmony.

-Saturday, November 17 • Boogaloo Jazz Trio.
-Classic Big Band music with fabulous vocals by Leslie Alexandra and keyboards by Don McMahon.
+Sunday, November 24 – Boogaloo Trio: Classic Big Band music with fabulous vocals by Leslie Alexandra and keyboards by Don McMahon.
 The face behind the beat is Chet Pasek on percussion.

 How Do they Do It?